 The National League of Cities offers plenty of resources to help you with your advocacy efforts both at home and in Washington.
 Together, we can influence the outcomes of federal policy to make sure the interests of our cities are protected.

 TAKE ACTION NOW!
-Advocate for city transportation priorities during the 2014 congressional August recess using NLC's Transportation Funding Advocacy Toolkit.
+Advocate for city priorities during the 2014 congressional August recess using NLC's transportation funding and marketplace fairness resources.

 When local officials become involved in the legislative process and share their expertise and experiences with members of Congress and the Administration, cities and towns collectively have a stronger voice.